Criticism of fast food: Fast food industry's response to criticism

 John Merritt, senior vice president of public affairs for Hardee's says their "strategy is not necessarily to move towards healthier items" but "to move towards more choice."

 In 2013, McDonald's and Dunkin' Brands publicly pledged to transition out of their use of foam hot beverage cups.
 McDonald's has replaced foam with paper cups, but Dunkin' has not initiated transition.
 The use of foam cups can still be seen at Chick-fil-A, Burger King, and KFC.
 Chipotle uses aluminum meal lids that are made from 95% recycled material, but they do not have postconsumer recycling, so the lids that are left on-site are landfilled.

 Animal cruelty

 In 2015, a gruesome video clip of a T&S farm in Dukedom, Tennessee, was released by animal rights activists, where workers were caught abusing chickens.
 Tyson Foods, the company which delivers chicken nuggets to the fast food giant McDonald's, cancelled their contract with the farm stating "animal well-being" is their utmost priority.
 McDonald's supported Tyson Foods' decision and described the workers actions as unacceptable.

-In the fall of 2007, an investigator working for the Humane Society of the United States documented inhumane treatment of downed dairy cows, those too weak to walk, at a slaughterhouse in Chino, California.
-Plant workers at the Hallmark/Westland facility were filmed using a forklift to forcibly move cows who could not rise to their feet, dragging them with chains, kicking them, spraying high-pressure water hoses into their nostrils and shocking them with electric prods, all in an effort to get them to stand long enough for the U.S. Department of Agriculture (USDA) veterinary inspector to pass them for slaughter.